 Q: You have presented LEGENDS at High End audio shows.
 How do they compare to High End HiFi systems in general?

-often beats many of them.
+beats many of them.
 Quite some visitors tell us they experience

 reproduction.
 Imagine a show where people